Dunara: Dorothea Mackellar

 Despite her "loathing all restrictions and meetings" Dorothea Mackellar was honorary treasurer of the Bush Book Club of NSW and active in the formation in 1931 of the Sydney P.E.N Club.
-She became responsible for her aging parents, and apparently wrote little after her father's death in 1926.
+She became responsible for her ageing parents, and apparently wrote little after her father's death in 1926.
 Her mother died in 1933 and Dorothea, "a not particularly robust dormouse", was frequently in poor health, spending ten years in a Randwick nursing home.
 Yet she outlived her younger brothers and was able to keep both Cintra, Darling Point, and a house at Church Point on Pittwater.
 She was appointed O.B.E just before she died on 14 January 1968 in the Scottish Hospital, Paddington, after a fall at home.
-She was cremated after a service at St. Mark's Anglican Church, Darling Point and her ashes laid in the family vault in Waverley Cemetery.
+She was cremated after a service at St Mark's Church, Darling Point and her ashes laid in the family vault in Waverley Cemetery.
 Her estate was valued for probate at over $1,580,000.

 H. M. Green describes her as a "lyrist of colour and light" in love with the Australian landscape.
 She herself 'never professed to be a poet.
 I have written - from the heart, from imagination, from experience "some amount of verse".
 Privileged and unusual, she was also typical of many Australian women of her generation in the contrast between the inspired vigour of her youth and the atrophy of her talent and vitality through lack of use.
 Russell added that she became friendly with Joseph Conrad and his wife in London, where she lived for some years before World War I. He adds she lived for some time at Rosemont, Woollahra and from the 1930s at Cintra, Darling Point Road, Darling Point.